inbo/data-publication/occurrences/metadata-guidelines.md

-# Metadata publication guidelines
+# Metadata guidelines

 ## Basic metadata

 ### Shortname

 The shortname is how you would write a repository name or url: `lowercase-with-hypens`.
-It starts with the dataset code and ends with the type of dataset:
+It starts with the dataset code and ends with the type of dataset (`occurrences`):

-    Occurrence datasets: vis-inland-occurrences
+    saltabel-occurrences
-    Checklist datasets: rl-libellen-checklist
+    vis-inland-occurrences

 ### Title